pKay-hash/ElectronPractice/README.md

 run using 'npm run dev'
 Is packaged into an executable, double click to run dist/win-unpacked/timer-app-1.0.0-setup.exe to setup the app, and run through the shortcut automatically created on your desktop.

-## Ideas:

 ### 6. super-browser
 An app that works like a browser that always stays on top of other elements on your screen.
 Built using Electron Forge and the Vite plugin.
 Run using 'npm start'

+## Ideas:

-### 7. Type-Racer
+### 7. Type-Racer (In Progress)
-An app that works like type racer to scan wpm depending on amount of characters pressed
+An app that works like type racer to scan wpm calculated on (amount of characters pressed correctly / 5).
+Run using 'npm run dev'

 ### 8. Spotify Monthly Listener Game
 An app that works like Higher Or Lower game, but shows artists and their monthly listeners.